Ace0x/Heavent/GDD.md

 _Game Over_ can be achieved in one of two ways: you either lose all your HP and fail, or you defeat all bosses in the level and win.
 Whatever may be in the middle is completely up to the creator, as it functions to give players the challenge of a full dungeon-esque structure, or to build them up to the task of defeating the bosses via weaponry.

 Lastly, spells are this game's form of projectile weaponry.
 It is to be noted that they do require ammunition in the form of _Faith_, a meter, similar to the HP one, that determines how many times spells can be fired before needing to recharge.
 Some spells require more Faith Points (FP) to use than others, so one's FP will be drained quickly when using them.
 FP is recovered in only one way: by striking enemies with melee weapons, which requires the player to get close to the enemies and risk getting hit.

+As mentioned across several of the mechanics, _variable customization_ will be possible for all entities' in the game.
+A player will be able to place entities; the term 'entities' refers to enemies, weapons, spells, and spawners; which they will be able to modify to a certain degree.
+This is to say that certain attributes wil be modifiable.
+Enemies and spawners will have the following modifiable attributes:
+1. Health
+2. Movement speed
+3. Damage
+4. Stagger multiplier
+<br>All enemies spawned by a spawner will have the selected modified attributes.

+Weapons will have the following modifiable attributes:
+1. Damage
+2. Attack speed
+3. Size
+4. Stagger multiplier
+5. FP return

+Spells wil have the following modifiable attributes:
+1. Damage
+2. Casting speed
+3. FP cost

 ## _Level Design_